tlindsay42/ArmorPowerShell/docs/cmd_connect.rst

         The Armor API server port.
 The default value is '443'.

     -ApiVersion <String>
+        The API version.
+The default value is 'v1.0'.

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,